Key Takeaways

 Interested Parties in an Annuity Contract

-An annuity contract usually involves four interested parties: the owner, the annuitant, the beneficiary and the insurance company that issues the contract.
+An annuity contract usually involves four interested parties: the owner, the annuitant, the beneficiary and the issuer.

-The annuity owner pays the premium to purchase the annuity.
-The owner bears responsibility for any taxes due when the annuity pays out or is surrendered, and is the only one who can surrender the annuity contract.
+The annuity owner purchases the annuity, names the contract’s beneficiary, bears responsibility for any taxes due and is the only person who can change or surrender the annuity contract.

 The annuitant is the person whose life expectancy the insurer uses to calculate an annuity’s income benefits.
 Some contracts may specify that the annuitant also receives the annuity’s payments, but this is not always the case.